 Echeveria minima J.Meyrán

 Echeveria minima is a cute succulent named for its miniature size.
 Each rosette is up to 1.6 inches (4 cm) in diameter, with leaves packed so densely that only the upper halves are visible.
 The glaucous green leaves have well-defined points and a reddish tinge to the margins.
 As the rosettes grow and produce new offsets, they form a tight, mounding cluster.
 Racemes of small bell-shaped flowers appear in late spring.
-Flowers are yellow, with the lower part pink to reddish.
+The flowers are yellow, with the lower part pink to reddish.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).